πRegression & Classification

 By the end, you should be able to say:

-- Tell the difference between regression and classification
+- Tell the difference between regression targets and classification labels without hesitation

-- Interpret a fitted line and a decision boundary
+- Interpret a fitted line, a score, and a decision boundary at a conceptual level

-- Relate model outputs to common evaluation metrics
+- Relate different output types to common evaluation metrics such as error, accuracy, and probability

 Think about this first

-Which is regression and which is classification: predicting an exact exam score or predicting pass/fail?
+Which task is regression and which is classification: predicting a student's exact exam score, or predicting whether they will pass the course?
+Explain the difference in the expected output.

 Words we will keep using